pydicom/pynetdicom/docs/examples/qr_get.rst

         responses = assoc.send_c_get(ds, query_model='P')

         for (status, identifier) in responses:
+            if status:
                 print('C-GET query status: 0x{0:04x}'.format(status.Status))

-            # If the status is 'Pending' then identifier is the C-GET response
+                # If the status is 'Pending' then `identifier` is the C-GET response
                 if status.Status in (0xFF00, 0xFF01):
                     print(identifier)
+            else:
+                print('Connection timed out, was aborted or received invalid response')

         # Release the association
         assoc.release()
     else:
-        print('Association rejected or aborted')
+        print('Association rejected, aborted or never connected')

 The responses received from the SCP are dependent on the *Identifier* dataset